Devoteam/CICD-toolbox/README.md

 * Running or starting twice will create failing networks and/or containers, duplicate IP addresses and all kinds of other mayhem.

 ## Cisco Devnet Sandbox use
 You should be able to run the lab in a Cisco Devnet Sandbox.
-We did encounter that most of the time the pipeline does not boot as the amount of provided CPU on the Devbox prohibits the Keycloak container from booting fast enough.
-It times out and blocks further deployment.
-Install takes abount 45 mins due to this reason.
+Install takes abount 1 hour due to CPU limitations.

 * Go to: [the Devnet Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/685f774a-a5d6-4df5-a324-3774217d0e6b?diagramType=Topology) and log in with the credentials of your choice.
 * clone this repo: git clone https://github.com/Devoteam/CICD-toolbox.git
 * Go to the repo: cd CICD-toolbox
 * Run the startup script: ./runonce-devnet-sandbox.sh

-When you want local access to the containers, add run the **devnet-sandbox-reachability.sh** script (Linux).
+You need to have a local reference to Keycloak and the other systems by name.
+Run the **devnet-sandbox-reachability.sh** script to accomplish this (the script is designed for use in Ubuntu Linux, there are no plans to add other versions).

 If all goes well, it installs the containers and you are **almost** good to go.
 In order to make everything work properly, get the rdp session going and execute the robot script:

 robot -d install_log/ finalize_install.robot

 to configure all kinds of default passwords.
 If everything works as designed, you should see browsers popping up, opening Jenkins, Gitea and Keycloak for the creation of the required keys and tokens.

-But, as said, we have seen more failures than success on the sandbox due to CPU limitations...
+All steps should PASS!

+If you now log into Jenkins, you should see Jenkins scanning Gitea, finding two repositories, and starting a test on NetCICD.
+At the moment this lab fails.
+It is most probably due to having incorrect IP addresses in the NetCICD_agent.
+We are working on a fix.

 ## Users ##
 All users are configured in Keycloak.
 [The wiki](https://github.com/Devoteam/NetCICD-developer-toolbox/wiki/Users-and-passwords) has the complete list.